-Protecting electrical components from short circuit current is essential when designing an electrical panel.
+Protecting VFDs from short circuit current is essential when designing an electrical panel.
 But what exactly is the short circuit current rating (SCCR) of electrical components?
 More specifically, how is the SCCR calculated?

 This post will go through a detailed procedure for determining the SCCR of a system, focusing on the differences between direct and isolation transformer fed systems.